16 Prioritization

 Categorization & Prioritization

 In practice, we try to keep our overlap between categories to one bin.
-That is, if our musts were prioritized with 10s, 20s, and 30s, we might prioritize our shoulds with 30s, or 30s and 40s, or 30s and 40s and 50s, or 40s, or 40s and 50s.
+If our musts were prioritized with 10s, 20s, and 30s, we might prioritize our shoulds with 30s, or 30s and 40s, or 30s and 40s and 50s, or 40s, or 40s and 50s.
 In the first three cases, our shoulds and musts overlap at priority 30.
 In the final two cases, they don’t overlap at all.

 Activity: Evaluating Categories & Priorities